 The Women for Nature mentoring program first began in 2017, pairing 10 mentees between the ages of 18 to 35 with 10 experienced members of Women for Nature.
-The second phase of the program, which began in February 2019 and runs until August, doubled in size to involve 20 mentee-mentor pairs.
+The second phase of the program, which took place in 2019, doubled in size to involve 20 mentee-mentor pairs.

 “We’re about knowledge sharing to the next generation to empower young women leaders,” said Jodi Joy, Director of Development for Nature Canada and lead on Women for Nature.
 “The first year with 10 mentees was a very successful, positive experience with lots of life lessons learned and confidence building.
 The mentees were encouraged to realize their career is a journey, but there are trials on the journey and you don’t need to know your perfect path at the outset.”

 Women for Nature is a signature philanthropic initiative of Nature Canada that brings together professional women from diverse sectors and backgrounds across Canada.
 Its goals are to promote the importance of nature and to encourage more Canadians to connect with nature.

 “I am very thankful to have been a part of this initiative.
 I’ve learned so many things that have and will continue to significantly impact my career development.” – 2019 mentee

 “Through the development of the Women for Nature mentoring program, Nature Canada has invested not only in the development of young women leaders but also in the success of multiple planet-saving projects mentees bring to the table,” said Christy Pettit, CEO of Pollinate Networks Inc.